Una Leonora Weatherby

 Botanical illustration by Una Leonora Weatherby (née Foster) of Erigeron pulchellus (Robin's plantain).

 Botanical drawing by Una Leonora Weatherby (née Foster), of Onoclea sensibilis (sensitive fern) specimens.

 Una Leonora Foster Weatherby (11 October 1878 – 17 August 1957) was an American botanical illustrator, botanical collector, and researcher of gravestones.
-The daughter of a Texas businessman and lawyer, she graduated college and trained as an artist in early life.
+The daughter of a Texas businessman and lawyer, she graduated from college and trained as an artist in early life.
 During a European trip, she met the botanist Charles Alfred Weatherby, was commissioned to illustrate his works, and the two subsequently married.
 She continued to collect and illustrate plants, taking a particular interest in ferns, and left a bequest to the American Fern Society after her death.
 She and her husband were also interested in early American gravestones and their decoration.

 Early life and education

-Born on 11 October 1878 in Texas, United States of America, she was the daughter of Arthur Crawford Foster, a wealthy school teacher, lawyer and real estate agent.
-Her mother was Margaret Ellen Edwards, a former student of Foster's who died when Una was three, leaving her an only child.
+Born on October 11, 1878 in Texas, United States, she was the daughter of Arthur Crawford Foster, a wealthy school teacher, lawyer, and real estate agent.
+Her mother was Margaret Ellen Edwards, a former student of Foster's who died when Weatherby was three, leaving her an only child.
 Arthur remarried and had other children, of whom a son and two daughters survived infancy.

-Una attended Baylor University in Waco, Texas, from 1896, before receiving a scholarship to study a Bachelor of Science degree at Shorter Female College in Rome, Georgia.
-She graduated in 1899.

-In 1902, Una travelled to Boston, firstly to study at the Eric Pope Art School, and then at the Normal Art School with the aim of becoming an art teacher.
+Weatherby attended Baylor University in Waco, Texas, from 1896, before receiving a scholarship to study at Shorter Female College in Rome, Georgia, where she received a Bachelor of Science degree in 1899.
+In 1902, Weatherby traveled to Boston, first to study at the Eric Pope Art School, and then at the Normal Art School with the aim of becoming an art teacher.

 Career

-In February 1910, Una travelled to Europe, and it was while visiting the Uffizi gallery in Florence that Una met the botanist and herbarium curator Charles Alfred Weatherby, which sparked a close working relationship that saw Una commissioned to illustrate his books and articles.
+In February 1910, Weatherby traveled to Europe, and while visiting the Uffizi gallery in Florence, she met the botanist and herbarium curator Charles Alfred Weatherby, which sparked a close working relationship that saw Weatherby commissioned to illustrate his books and articles.

 After a period of lengthy correspondence and occasional visits in the United States, they married in 1917, despite opposition from Weatherby's mother.
-Una "provided critical illustrations of type specimens" and travelled with Charles to Europe to photograph and illustrate further type material.
+Weatherby "provided critical illustrations of type specimens" and traveled with Charles to Europe to photograph and illustrate further type material.

 Botanical legacy

-Una is recognised for her contributions to the field of botany, particularly the study of ferns, through her illustrations and collecting.

-This includes a series of watercolours of Impatiens biflora, painted circa 1912, that are held by the New England Botanical Club.
+Weatherby is recognized for her contributions to the field of botany, particularly the study of ferns, through her illustrations and collecting.
+This includes a series of watercolors of Impatiens biflora, painted circa 1912 and held by the New England Botanical Society.

-When the 1913 English publication Wild Flower Preservation, by Mae Coley was being adapted to the U.S. market, to feature North American species, Una was commissioned to create a new illustration of Robin's Plantain.
+When the 1913 English publication Wild Flower Preservation, by Mae Coley was being adapted to the U.S. market, to feature North American species, Weatherby was commissioned to create a new illustration of Robin's Plantain.
 She also contributed to the Ferns of Eastern West Virginia.

 She also provided a habitat sketch of Ctenopteris punctata in The Ferns of Liberia in 1955.

-She was also a botanical collector.
-She collected the type specimen of Impatiens biflora Walter f. platymeris Weatherby, and jointly collected type material with Charles Alfred Weatherby for:
+She was also a botanical collector, collecting the type specimen of Impatiens biflora Walter f. platymeris Weatherby, and jointly collected type material with Charles Alfred Weatherby for: